Autobahn: Safety: international comparison

-Toll roads
+Road tolls

-On 1 January 2005, a new system came into effect for mandatory tolls (Mautpflicht) on heavy trucks (those weighing more than 12 t) while using the German autobahn system (LKW-Maut).
+On 1 January 2005, a new system came into effect which imposed mandatory road tolls (Mautpflicht) on heavy trucks (those weighing more than 12 t) which are using the German Autobahn system (LKW-Maut).
 The German government contracted with a private company, Toll Collect GmbH, to operate the toll collection system, which has involved the use of vehicle-mounted transponders and roadway-mounted sensors installed throughout Germany.
 The toll is calculated depending on the toll route, as well as based on the pollution class of the vehicle, its weight and the number of axles on the vehicles.
 Certain vehicles, such as emergency vehicles and buses, are exempt from the toll.
 An average user is charged €0.15 per kilometre, or about $0.31 per mile (Toll Collect, 2007).

 Traffic laws and enforcement

 One of the most common signs in the Autobahn (No passing for vehicles over 3.5 t) indicates truck drivers restricted for overtaking.

 Trucks (Lorries) in Germany are often referred to as "LKW", short for Lastkraftwagen and mostly drive on the right lane.